material-components/material-components-ios/contributing/releasing.md

 Once this is done, send the PR out for review.
 Add "material-components/core-ios-team" to the list of Reviewers.
 Also add anyone else you think might need to review specific changes in the release candidate.

-#### Verify CocoaPods podspec and trunk access

-Send our local podspec through the CocoaPods linter:

-    pod lib lint MaterialComponents.podspec --skip-tests --allow-warnings

-CocoaPods publishes a directory of publicly available pods through its **trunk** service.
-Note: Ensure that you can [push the podspec](#publish-to-cocoapods) later by checking for `MaterialComponents` in your list of available `Pods` when you:

-    pod trunk me

-If this fails or MaterialComponents is not listed [register an account and session](https://guides.cocoapods.org/making/getting-setup-with-trunk.html).

 ## Consider running `scripts/release notes` again